MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ns-acxpin-acx_microphone_coordinates.md

 ### -field XCoord

-The X coordinate of the microphone.
+The X coordinate of the microphone, in millimeters.
+Acceptable values range from -32768 to 32767, inclusive.

 ### -field YCoord

-The Y coordinate of the microphone.
+The Y coordinate of the microphone, in millimeters.
+Acceptable values range from -32768 to 32767, inclusive.

 ### -field ZCoord

-The Z coordinate of the microphone.
+The Z coordinate of the microphone, in millimeters.
+Acceptable values range from -32768 to 32767, inclusive.

 ### -field VerticalAngle

-The MRA vertical angle of the microphone
+Specifies a value between -15708 and +15708.
+When divided by 10,000, it gives a radian angle measurement.

 ### -field HorizontalAngle

-The MRA horizontal angle of the microphone.
+Specifies a value between -31416 and +31416.
+When divided by 10,000, it gives a radian angle measurement.

 ## -remarks